 Day 18 - Tawanui to McLean Falls

-Waking up late after an uncomfortable night (I think there was too much slack in the hammock either way my knee joints are stating to feel stressed from being bent outward while I sleep) I packed up quickly due to the sand flies and after some worryingly muddy water coming out of the campsite tap (I found a spider in my bottle!)
+Waking up late after an uncomfortable night (I think there was too much slack in the hammock, either way, my knee joints are starting to feel stressed from being bent outward while I sleep) I packed up quickly due to the sand flies and after some worryingly muddy water coming out of the campsite tap (I found a spider in my bottle!)
 I eventually got some (relatively) clean water coming out.
 Without a stove for boiling or a water filter etc. getting water in the Catlins has been a gamble.

 Spotting someone in need a member of staff gave me a blanket!
 So kind!